oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

    ![](./images/adb-dbv_016.png "Add Objects to realm command and output")

-       **Note:** Now the table `CUSTOMERS` is protected and no one can access on it becuase there are no members of the realm authorization list yet.
+       **Note:** Now the table `CUSTOMERS` is protected by Database Vault.
+No one can access the table because there are no members in the realm authorization list yet.
 Even the table owner, `SH1`, cannot access the table.

 4. Check the effect of this realm